google/flax/docs_nnx/guides/gemma.md

   print(10*'#')
 ```

-You should get an implementation of bubble sort and a description of the solar system.
+You should get a Python implementation of the bubble sort algorithm and a description of planets in the solar system.